RiyadhKh4n/CoinFrog/README.md

 * The next option they can select will be the 'Get Coin Information' section where users are able to enter a ticker of the coin they wish to know more about and a brief description will be outputted to them.
 As well as this, they are able to see the coins live data by selecting from the options available.

 * The final option the user can select will be the 'Crypto Converter' section where users can enter the USD amount of a coin they are looking to buy and the program will calculate how much of that coin they are able to purchase with the USD available.
 Additionally, users can enter the amount of a certain coin they wish to purchase and the program will calculate the USD amout needed in order to purchase it.
+Finally, users will be able to chose a coin they would like to compare to another coin (e.g. 1 $ETH = 905 $THETA).

 * ## Structure